freakout42/formax/docs/index.md

 Only 3 3rd party libraries are used and they are taken from the local distribution or copied into the source.
-The code is -Wall -Werror clean and send through valgrind when running the test suite.
+The code is -Wall -Werror clean and send through valgrind while running the extensive test suite.

 Secure access to the form is easily managed by setting up a PuTTY-session on any windows machine with zero